A provost shares her thoughts on the academic degree planner driving student success at RVCC

 Doing more with EduNav

 What’s next?
 “We’re at the point now where I’m organically finding ways to spread the word about the possibilities of EduNav!” shared Debi.
 “I was in a meeting just the other day where one of my colleagues was imagining manually creating pathways for adult students.
 Before EduNav, that would have been possible, yes, but it would have been a manual effort that took our staff’s attention away from one of our other pressing priorities.
 Now, I simply said: Well, EduNav can do that, too.”

-Debi will be joining EduNav and Lou Reinisch, Ph.D., Provost and Vice President for Academic Affairs at Texas A&M University—Kingsville, for an online panel discussion on May 25th at 2:00 PM ET to share more insight into her experience guiding students from course to career at RVCC.
-Register for the webinar to hear more about the future of student success according to two higher ed leaders.
+Debi joined EduNav and Lou Reinisch, Ph.D., Provost and Vice President for Academic Affairs at Texas A&M University—Kingsville, for an online panel discussion to share more insight into her experience guiding students from course to career at RVCC.
+Watch the on-demand webinar to hear more about the future of student success according to two higher ed leaders.